Ghislaine Maxwell’s lawyers say juror’s sex abuse past ‘corrupted’ the socialite’s trial

 “Juror 50′s responses to the jury questionnaire and questions posed to him during in-person voir dire corrupted” the trial from the outset, wrote Everdell, and warrant a complete do-over.

-The argument was included in a request that Maxwell’s original motion for a new trial remains under seal.
+The argument was included in a request that Maxwell’s original motion for a new trial remain under seal.

 David has asked to see a copy of his questionnaire and his “exact” answers in court filings, but Everdell asked the judge not to share the paperwork.